OpenADS Wire Protocol — v1.0.0-rc25

 • AtEOF: [u32 tid].
 Ack: 1 byte (0 = not EOF, 1 = EOF).

-5.11 AppendBlank, DeleteRecord, RecallRecord, FlushTable, Reindex
+5.11 AppendBlank, DeleteRecord, RecallRecord, FlushTable, Reindex, Pack, Zap

-• All five: [u32 tid], ack empty.
+• All seven: [u32 tid], ack empty.

 5.12 SetField / SetFieldAck